 It’s preferable that you don’t nest them at all, but rather hang them or put them on a rack.

 2. Can you use metal utensils on ceramic pans?

 Do not use metal utensils with ceramics because they can chip or crack your cookware despite what some manufacturers claim.

 The best utensils for ceramic cookware are made of wood, nylon, plastic or rubber.

 Be sure to read the information that comes with your cookware set to see what they recommend.

 3. Is ceramic oven safe?

-Ceramic coated cookware is a little different than 100% ceramic cookware and usually should not be heated more than 350°F degrees.
+Ceramic coated cookware is a little different than 100% ceramic cookware, as seen in our Xtrema cookware reviews, and usually should not be heated more than 350°F degrees.
 That lower temperature is often because of the rubber handles that come attached to most sets.

 However, some brands of higher end ceramic cookware come with metal handles for higher heat cooking.

 When cooking on the stovetop, 350°F comes very quickly.
 We recommend always using lower temperatures than you're used to, like med-low instead of med-high.
 That will help prevent ruining the ceramic coating or warping the pan.